scottyallen/esp8266ft/README.md

 * Add a improved reset.
 * Add sanity check (does it tell you its working when it is disconnected from the lightstrip?
 When its disconnected from the serial?)
 * Add watchdog for flakey esp8266 wifi stack -- another uC
+* build alternative flashing decoupled from arduino
+* submodule/pin esp8266 libraries to the repo so the project has a better chance of building.  the esp8266 gcc/heap/memory map defs are a moving target and the longer sketches may not compile as versions change.